nathanpuri/website/src/pages/en/mahamudra-dzogchen.md

 The third are the direct introductions that later became know as mTha'-chen...
 These are said to bring near immediate understanding of the entire path of the Buddha's wisdom.

+Fourthly, Natan specializes in the practice of the ganachakrapuja which he dedicated 10 years of his life to daily pracctice.
+Ganachakrapuja or ganapuja, depending, are also essetial to the secrete Mahamudra methods mentioned above.
+These are also essential to all of Vajrayana and precious to all important yogis, especially at end of life.

 Finally, all the pith instructions of the Drikung Kagyu on Ganga Mahamudra, Co-Emergent Mahamudra, Guhyagarbha Tantra and a plethora of deity yog methods from Kagyu and Nyingma.
 Also  Dungtso Repa's Black Yangti and pith instructions on tregcho and thogal.

 Guru Natan is also hold of his own vision treasure teachings which he gives by pith instructions and are well suited to email conversations, chats or Google Meet.